Home > Updates > COVID-19 Relief: Applying for the Resurgence Support Payment

 Following the Alert Level increase announced on 17 August 2021, the first round of RSP funding opened on 24 August.

-Applications for a second round of the RSP will open at 8am on Friday, 17 September.
-To apply for this, businesses will need to show a 30% or more drop in revenue in a 7-day period from 8 September until immediately before all of NZ returns to Alert Level 1 compared to a typical 7-day period in the 6 weeks before 17 August.
+Applications for a second round of the RSP opened on 17 September.
+To apply, businesses need to show a 30% or more drop in revenue in a 7-day period from 8 September until immediately before all of NZ returns to Alert Level 1 compared to a typical 7-day period in the 6 weeks before 17 August.
 As above, the payment is capped at the lesser of $1,500 plus $400 per full-time equivalent (FTE) employee up to a maximum of 50 FTEs, or four times the amount the applicant’s revenue has dropped over the 7-day period.
 For example, if a business has 3 FTEs (which would be $2,700), but revenue drop for the business was only $500, the RSP payment would be limited to $2,000 (being four times the drop in revenue).

-Businesses and organisations will be able to apply for the second payment even if they have received the first payment.
-Applications for both payments will remain open until one month after the whole of New Zealand returns to Alert Level 1.
+You can receive all three payments if you are eligible for them, and applications will remain open until one month after the whole of New Zealand returns to Alert Level 1.

 A business or organisation must have experienced at least a 30% drop in revenue or a 30% decline in capital-raising ability over a 7-day period, due to the increased COVID-19 Alert Level.